DelazJ/QGIS-Documentation/docs/server_manual/services.rst

  &map0:HIGHLIGHT_LABELBUFFERCOLOR=%23FFFFFF
  &map0:HIGHLIGHT_LABELBUFFERSIZE=1.5

-Here is the image outputed by the above request in which a polygon and a label are drawn on top of the normal map:
+Here is the image output by the above request in which a polygon and a label are drawn on top of the normal map:

 .. _figure_server_redlining: